memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 The symbols in `prj_release.conf` have been chosen such that at the time of writing all hardening options are fulfilled and the above table is empty.

 ## A custom Kconfig symbol

-In the previous sections, we had a thorough look at _Kconfig_ and its workings.
-To wrap up this article, we'll create a custom, application-specific symbol and use it in our application _and_ build process.
+In the previous sections, we examined _Kconfig_ in detail.
+To wrap up this article, we'll create and use a custom, application-specific symbol in our application _and_ build process.

 > **Note:** This section borrows from the [nRF Connect SDK Fundamentals lesson on configuration files](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-3-elements-of-an-nrf-connect-sdk-application/topic/configuration/) that is freely available in the [Nordic Developer Academy](https://academy.nordicsemi.com/).
 If you're looking for additional challenges, check out the available courses!

 ### Adding a custom configuration

 [CMake automatically detects a `Kconfig` file](https://docs.zephyrproject.org/latest/develop/application/index.html#application-cmakelists-txt) if it is placed in the same directory of the application's `CMakeLists.txt`, and that is what we'll use for our own configuration file.
-In case you want to place the `Kconfig` file somewhere else, you can customize this behavior using an absolute path for the `KCONFIG_ROOT` build system variable.
+If you want to place the `Kconfig` file somewhere else, you can customize this behavior using an absolute path for the `KCONFIG_ROOT` build system variable.

 Similar to the file `zephyr/subsys/debug/Kconfig` of Zephyr's _debug_ subsystem, the `Kconfig` file specifies all available configuration options and their dependencies.
 We'll only specify a simple boolean symbol in the `Kconfig` file in our application's root directory.
 Please refer to the [official documentation](https://docs.zephyrproject.org/latest/build/kconfig/setting.html#setting-kconfig-configuration-values) for details about the `Kconfig` syntax:

 ```bash
 $ tree --charset=utf-8 --dirsfirst -L 1